 A few kinds of soluble fiber are additionally considered prebiotics — substances that expand the prevalence of “good” microbes inside the digestive tract.

-These qualities make the presence of appropriate measures of soluble dietary fiber in the diet imperative to the general health of the large internal intestine and to the part of the immune system that lives there.
+These qualities make the presence of appropriate measures of soluble dietary fiber in the diet imperative to the general health of the large internal intestine.
+To the part of the immune system that lives there.

 Symptoms of Large Bowel Diarrhea